jatofg/nawa/docs/environment.md

 or something completely else.
 You can access the content type (as a string) via `connection.request.post.getContentType()`.

-When files have been submitted (content type `multipart/form-data`), you can access them through `connection.request.post.getFileVector()` (see `nawa::Request::Post::getFileVector()`).
-The return value is a vector of `nawa::Request::File` elements, have a look at the documentation of that class to see how to retrieve the file and its meta data.
+If files have been submitted (content type `multipart/form-data`), you can access them through `connection.request.post.getFile("key")` (see `nawa::Request::Post::getFile()`).
+For multiple files with the same name, `nawa::Request::Post::getFileVector()` can be used, or the full multimap can be accessed via `nawa::Request::Post::getFileMultimap()`.

+Files are represented as `nawa::File` objects, have a look at the documentation of that class to see how to retrieve the file and its meta data.

 To access the raw POST data as a string, you can use